spine-tools/Spine-Toolbox/README.md

 ### Unit tests

-Unit tests are located in the `tests` directory.
+Unit tests are located in the `tests` directory while execution tests are in `execution_tests`.
 You can run the entire test suite from project root by

-    python -m unittest
+    python -m pytest

 ### Reporting bugs
 If you think you have found a bug, please check the following before creating a new